ethereum/py-trie/README.md

 [![PyPI](https://img.shields.io/pypi/v/trie.svg)](https://pypi.org/project/trie/)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/trie.svg)

-> Warning: This is an early release and is likely to contain bugs as well as
-> breaking API changes.
 > This library and repository was previously located at [pipermerriam/py-trie](https://github.com/pipermerriam/py-trie).
 It was transferred to the Ethereum foundation GitHub in
 > November 2017 and renamed to `py-trie`.